ory/sdk/clients/kratos/python/docs/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **complete_self_service_browser_settings_password_strategy_flow**
+# **complete_self_service_login_flow_with_password_method**
-> complete_self_service_browser_settings_password_strategy_flow()
+> LoginViaApiResponse complete_self_service_login_flow_with_password_method(flow, body=body)

-Complete the browser-based settings flow for the password strategy
+Complete Login Flow with Username/Email Password Method

-This endpoint completes a browser-based settings flow.
-This is usually achieved by POSTing data to this endpoint.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...) and HTML Forms.
-More information can be found at [ORY Kratos User Settings & Profile Management Documentation](../self-service/flows/user-settings).
+Use this endpoint to complete a login flow by sending an identity's identifier and password.
+This endpoint behaves differently for API and browser flows.
+API flows expect `application/json` to be sent in the body and responds with HTTP 200 and a application/json body with the session token on success; HTTP 302 redirect to a fresh login flow if the original flow expired with the appropriate error messages set; HTTP 400 on form validation errors.
+Browser flows expect `application/x-www-form-urlencoded` to be sent in the body and responds with a HTTP 302 redirect to the post/after login URL or the `return_to` value if it was set and if the login succeeded; a HTTP 302 redirect to the login UI URL with the flow ID containing the validation errors otherwise.
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example